What Is Whole Life Insurance?

 But, let's look at the fundamental reasons why whole life insurance exists.

-The way whole life insurance creates certainty out of various financial uncertainties is twofold:
+The way whole life insurance creates certainty out of uncertainty is twofold:

-- It provides a guaranteed death benefit to your beneficiaries when you die to make them financially whole for your death (nothing can make them psychologically whole, of course), and…
+- It provides a guaranteed death benefit to your beneficiaries when you die, and…

 - It provides a guaranteed cash value (savings) you can use while you're alive.